IBISWorld Platform

 Answer any industry question in minutes with our entire database at your fingertips.

 The Ocean & Coastal Transportation industry in the United States operates under the NAICS industry code 48311.
 This industry provides deep-sea, coastal and Great Lakes water transportation, including using the St. Lawrence Seaway.
-It encompasses US-flagged and non-US-flagged vessels, though operators must primarily be US-based.
+It encompasses both US-flagged and non-US-flagged vessels.
 Marine transportation services active on the St. Lawrence River are part of the Great Lakes Water Transportation System and, therefore, are included in this report.
-The industry also provides deep-sea passenger services like cruise ships.
+The industry also provides deep-sea passenger services, such as cruise ships.
 Related terms covered in the Ocean & Coastal Transportation industry in the United States include containerized, st. lawrence seaway, deadweight tonnage, conference, flag of convenience and teu.

 Products and services covered in Ocean & Coastal Transportation industry in the United States include Deep-sea passenger transportation, Deep-sea freight transportation and Coastal and Great Lakes freight transportation.